-Postdoctoral Fellow, MENTOR: Russell Margolis, Johns Hopkins University
+Research Associate, MENTOR: Russell Margolis, M.D., Johns Hopkins University

 Russell Margolis’ group recently identified a piece of RNA (the recipe for making proteins) that is widely expressed at low levels in the brain.
 When this RNA is overexpressed, it lowers the amount of the protein that causes HD.
 They hypothesize that this RNA will provide novel therapeutic targets for suppression of the abnormal HD protein and, therefore, will be an effective treatment of HD.

-Funded by the Hereditary Disease Foundation, this current research will explore the mechanism and magnitude of the effect this RNA has on the expression of the HD protein. will use skin cells, stem cells and mouse models of HD to quantify their findings.
+Funded by the Hereditary Disease Foundation, this current research will explore the mechanism and magnitude of the effect this RNA has on the expression of the HD protein.
+They will use skin cells and stem cells of HD to quantify their findings.
 Their strategy provides an alternative approach to suppress the HD-causing protein, which may have considerable therapeutic potential.

 Christian Neri, Ph.D.